Ciamma/PicoloApp/README.md

 My version, instead, randomly creates a sentence and chooses both the players who will have to play and the sips they will have to drink as penance according to the chosen difficulty.
 With this method, you can easily increase the total number of phrases and hardly repeat phrases over the course of several games, allowing players to not always encounter the same rules.
 In addition there are viruses and phrases added that allow further fun.
+To simplify database management, the app tries to fetch the material from an external server, if it is not reachable there are phrases within the app that can be used locally

 Graphic is simple, I have only 2 months of frontend behind me and I'm still not very familiar with ui/ux, all my creations so far have been developed to be used only from terminal.